 Though these were not formally included in the Maratha empire, they were made to pay tribute as a way of accepting Maratha sovereignty.

 Though the expansion brought enormous wealth, it came at a price.
 It made other rulers hostile towards the Marathas.
 Consequently, they were not inclined to support the Marathas in the third battle of Panipat in 1761.

 The Administration system of the Marathas was well organized.
-After the Maratha rule became secure subsequent to the conquests, revenue demands were gradually introduced taking local conditions into account.
+After the Maratha rule became secure, revenue demands were gradually introduced taking local conditions into account.
 Agriculture was encouraged and trade was revived.
 This allowed the following Maratha chiefs enough resources to raise powerful armies:

 The campaigns of Marathas into Malwa in the 1720s did not challenge the growth and prosperity of the cities of the region.
 Ujjain expanded under Sindhia's patronage and Indore under that of Holkar.
 These cities were large and prosperous by all accounts and functioned as important commercial and cultural centres.
 New trade routes emerged within the areas that were controlled by the Marathas.
 The silk produced in the Chanderi region found a new outlet in the city of Poona.
 Burhanpur which had earlier participated in the trade between Agra and Surat now expanded its hinterland to include Poona and Nagpur in the south and, in the east, Lucknow and Allahabad.

 Copyright © excellup 2014